Economic Survey bats for higher public spending

-New Delhi, Jan 29 (IANS) At a time when India is struggling to attract private investment across several key sectors, including infrastructure, and calls have been made for higher public spending, the Economic Survey for 2020-21 has suggested that the government incurs more expediture which would in turn spur private players to pitch in.
+New Delhi: At a time when India is struggling to attract private investment across several key sectors, including infrastructure, and calls have been made for higher public spending, the Economic Survey for 2020-21 has suggested that the government incurs more expediture which would in turn spur private players to pitch in.

 The survey, which was tabled in the Parliament by Union Finance Minister Nirmala Sitharaman on Friday, noted that for emerging economies such as India, an increase in public expenditure in areas that boost private sector's propensities to save and invest, may enable private investment rather than crowding it out.